siddanth-6365/siddanth-6365/README.md

 ### Hi there 👋

 # 💫 About Me:
-siddanth this side, an undergraduate student at JIIT Noida.
-I have strong foundation in web development and exploring new technologies. looking for an opportunity to grow and gain some experience. <br>
+Hi, I'm Siddhant, an undergraduate student at JIIT Noida.
+I have a strong foundation in web development, with experience in MERN stack.
+I'm also passionate about learning new technologies, and I'm always up-to-date on the latest trends.

+I'm looking for an opportunity to grow as a web developer and work on interesting projects.If you're looking for a talented and motivated web developer, I'd be happy to discuss my skills and experience with you. <br>

 ## 🌐 Socials: